Speaker

 Description

-The Super Tau-Charm Facility (STCF), proposed in China, is a new-generation high-luminosity electron-positron collider operating in the low-energy range of 1-3.5 GeV.
-To achieve the target luminosity exceeding $5×10^{34}\ \text{cm}^{−2}\text{s}^{−1}$, a collision scheme combining a large Piwinski angle and crab-waist correction is adopted.
-However, the required high beam current, low emittance, and an extremely low vertical beta function ($\beta_y^*$ < 1 mm) lead to a very short Touschek lifetime.
-In particular, the strong nonlinear chromaticity induced by the sub-millimeter $\beta_y^*$ constitutes a major limitation on the momentum aperture of the collider rings.
-To improve the Touschek lifetime, a momentum aperture of 1.5% is essential.
-This necessitates local correction of the nonlinear chromaticity originating from the final focus quadrupoles.
-In this paper, we derive the theoretical origin of the nonlinear chromaticity and identify dedicated measures to systematically mitigate these nonlinearities order by order.
-Specifically, we design a modular linear lattice for the interaction region to facilitate the optimization of nonlinear chromaticity.
-The dispersion invariant is constrained to enhance the local momentum aperture.
-By implementing a local chromaticity correction scheme up to the third order, the momentum aperture of 1.5% is obtained.
+The Super Tau-Charm Facility is a new-generation electron-positron collider in the beam energy range of 1-3.5 GeV, with a target luminosity exceeding $5×10^{34}\ \text{cm}^{−2}\text{s}^{−1}$ at 2 GeV using a large Piwinski angle and crab-waist collision scheme.
+However, the required sub-millimeter vertical beta function ($\beta_y^*$ < 1 mm) induce strong nonlinear chromaticity, which severely limits the momentum aperture of the collider rings and leads to a very short Touschek lifetime.
+To achieve the necessary 1.5% momentum aperture, local correction of the nonlinear chromaticity from the final‑focus quadrupoles is essential.
+In this paper, we derive the theoretical origin of the nonlinear chromaticity and demonstrate dedicated measures to systematically mitigate these nonlinearities order by order.
+Specifically, we present an updated modular linear lattice for the interaction region to facilitate nonlinear chromaticity optimization.
+The second‑order dispersion at the crab sextupoles is also reduced to nearly zero.
+By implementing a local chromaticity correction scheme up to the third order, we obtain a momentum aperture of 2% for the interaction region.

 Funding Agency